 Flaky phyllo dough is, in my opinion, the Ottoman Empire’s greatest gift to mankind.
 Baklava and many other savory and sweet pastry dishes have been made possible by this flaky pastry they left behind.
 The unquestioned king of them all, however, is baklava.
 Every family from every country throughout the Middle East has their own versions that have been handed down by word of mouth for centuries.
 The Greek version, with it standout citrus honey, can be found in some markets and restaurants but is never as good as when it’s made fresh at home.
 This recipe is from somebody’s great-great grandmother and it’s a good one.

-Greek Baklava – Nut and Honey Filled Phyllo Pastry
+Middle Eastern Baklava – Nut and Honey Filled Phyllo Pastry

 - 1-inch wide pastry brush

 - Large baking pan lined with parchment paper

 - 2 cups Sugar

 - ¼ cup Honey